lazypuff/DMF_in_DRP/HiDRA/README.md

 input_dir_oGDSC_xxxx: Folders that contain required gene data for cell lines and fingerprints for drugs in each configuration.

 training_mask_xxxx: Folders that contain training data and validation data for each splitting strategy.
+Also contains the original IC50 data for the test data.

 pred_mask_xxxx: Folders that contain test data for each splitting strategy.